 What is remarkable is that most luxury travel websites are focusing on the all important “where to stay” question, to the exclusion of “what you can do only at this location”.
 Let me elaborate: they will go to great lengths to explain the à la carte menu of activities you can enjoy at this or that resort, but correct me if I’m wrong, most resorts offer the same things: yoga classes, a couple of swimming pools, maybe a golf course… What is the point of having flown halfway across the world to take a yoga or spinning class I am pretty sure you could have gotten at your local gym?
 Surely there are things to see and do OUTSIDE (God forbid!) the walls of your “luxury” getaway resort?
 Or is that not the point?

 Unfortunately, it truly seems to not be the point.
-To Hell with the country you find yourself in, it is all about what you can get from the comfort and safety of your very own little (not so little) gilded prison.
-After all, you would probably get a taste of the country you are in, most of the staff (aren’t their uniforms sooo lovely) is local.
+To Hell with the country you find yourself in, it is all about what you can get from the comfort and safety of your very own little (not so little) “slice of Heaven” (Hell?).
+After all, you will probably get a taste of the country you are in, most of the staff (aren’t their uniforms sooo lovely) is local.
 And you will gush at how nice, helpful and serviceable the natives are when you’re back home, forgetting they were getting paid to not spit in your face.

 I am not, in any ways, against a bit of luxury.
 It is simply that my views of what constitutes luxury are very different.
-I’d sleep on the floor if it meant I could go and see something truly amazing out in the jungle, I wouldn’t mind eating rice for a week if it meant I could get access to a secret room in a monastery… Missing on those because I have a personal chef who can cook me EXACTLY what I get back home, with imported ingredients so that the taste is perfectly the same and I do have to get outside my comfort zone is my very idea of Hell.
-It doesn’t matter if it costs a fortune, if it’s supposed to make me feel like royalty or if it is truly almost impossible, but they managed it, because this is the true luxury experience: it sounds like a nightmare.
+I’d sleep on the floor if it meant I could go and see something truly amazing out in the jungle, I wouldn’t mind eating rice for a week if it meant I could get access to a secret room in a monastery… Missing out on those because I have a personal chef who can cook me EXACTLY what I get back home, with imported ingredients so that the taste is perfectly the same and I don’t have to get outside my comfort zone is my very idea of Hell.
+It doesn’t matter if it costs a fortune, if it’s supposed to make me feel like royalty or if it is truly almost impossible, but they managed it: it sounds like a nightmare.

 To me, true luxury is not about money, it is about experiences, which, sometimes, require money, but they are not worth it because of how much they cost but because how truly exceptional they are.
 Finding myself stuck in a resort with like minded people from the same cultural background as I am, wearing the same Eres swimsuit I wear whilst drinking the same cocktail I am sipping poolside does not constitute an exceptional experience to me.
 I could do it anywhere in the world and it would be the same.
 No amount of money would ever make that kind of travelling worth a penny in my books.